KRS-One

 Frequently Asked Questions

-Some of KRS-One's most popular songs include Sound of da Police, MC's Act Like They Don't Know, Step into a World (Rapture's Delight).
-These tracks have impressed fans and helped cement their place in the music industry.
+KRS-One's most streamed songs include Sound of da Police, MC's Act Like They Don't Know, Step into a World (Rapture's Delight).
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.